-Put the table of data and your answers to these questions into milestones.txt under milestone 5.
+Put the table of data plus the data from Project 2 into milestones.txt under milestone 5.

 Note that the 'PS' sort option sorts based on place name then state name which means that the names Fort Dodge, IA; Fort Dodge, KS; and Iowa City, AI would be ordered: (1) Fort Dodge, IA; (2) Fort Dodge, KS; and (3) Iowa City, IA because the place name "Fort Dodge" comes before the place name "Iowa City" and the state name "IA" comes before the state name "KS."
-Ordering these same places based on the 'SP' sort option would give the order (1) Fort Dodge, IA; (2) Iowa City, IA; and (3) Fort Dodge, KS because the state name "IA" comes before the state name "KS" and the place name "Fort Dodge" comes before the state name "Iowa City."
+Ordering these same places based on the 'SP' sort option would give the order (1) Fort Dodge, IA; (2) Iowa City, IA; and (3) Fort Dodge, KS because the state name "IA" comes before the state name "KS" and the place name "Fort Dodge, KS because the state name "IA" comes before the state name "KS" and the place name "Fort Dodge, KS because the state name "IA" comes before the state name "KS" and the place name "Fort Dodge" comes before the state name "IOWA City."
 (Note that other data fields have no effect in either ordering.)